 Circuit Breakers

-After the electrical Transformers the circuit breakers are the most crucial and highly important part of any electrical substitution.
+After the electrical Transformers the circuit breakers are the most crucial and highly important part of any electrical substation.
 These electric circuit breakers offer protection of the components of electrical substation against any type of short circuit and for overloading conditions.

 There are four basic types of circuit breakers used in different types of electrical substation components.